athena-labz/athena/README.md

 ### Utility

-In order to ensure that dishonest parties are penalised, DigiServices makes it possible for service providers to lock an arbitrary amount of tokens inside their proposal in the marketplace and require that their client do the same.
-In this way, not only both know that each other is sufficiently honest to have this amount of tokens, but they can also use it as a pledge in case there is a conflict.
+In order to de-incentive dishonest behaviour, DigiServices makes it possible for service providers to lock an arbitrary amount of tokens (Trust Token, TT) into the contract proposal in the marketplace and request from the client the same amount.
+In this way, there is commitment by both parties and a pledge in case of a conflict.

-In this sense, DSET utility is to provide a good measure of honesty inside the platform and ensure parties are not violated, as well as, possibly in the future be used as a voting mechanism to ensure decentralisation in the platform.
+Thus DSET utility provides the basis for a trustworthy platform by setting a good measure of reliability through the CAS (Credit Assessment Systm);
+furthermore it is an important element for the decentralized voting mechanism about the platform development.

 ### Network

-Because users receive rewards for being active, inviting new members and mantaining a good reputation, the network is benefited as a whole.
-Not only does DSET creates a viable way of classifying someone's honesty, but it also incentivises constant use of the platform and good services provion.
+Users'activiy is rewarded: inviting new members, acting as a judge, scoring a high CAS provide benefit for the member and for the platform as a whole.

 ## Alice and Bob example